Unlimited Broadband (12 month contract)

 Usage figures approximate and for illustrative purposes only

-Ideally, you’ll only be using your mobile phone as a wireless hotspot in an emergency – so watching the latest episode of The Crown in HD wouldn’t usually count.
+Ideally, you’ll only be using your mobile phone as a wireless hotspot in an emergency – so watching Bridgerton in HD wouldn’t usually count.
 As you can see, this is the sort of thing that will really hit your data limit, but stick to tasks such as emailing and browsing the internet and you should be fine.

 If you’re fortunate enough to have a strong 4G signal in the home, you may not notice a difference at all between using your phone’s connection and your regular broadband.
 This is especially the case with activities such as sending emails, browsing the internet, and other less intensive tasks.